buildtesters/buildtest/docs/contributing/regression_testing.rst

 Writing Regression Tests
 -------------------------

-If you want to write a new regression test, you should get familiar with the coverage report gather in `codecov <https://codecov.io/gh/buildtesters/buildtest>`_.
+If you want to write a new regression test, you should be familiar with `coverage <https://coverage.readthedocs.io/>`_ report that is pushed to `codecov <https://codecov.io/gh/buildtesters/buildtest>`_.
 The coverage report will give a detailed line-line coverage of source code HIT/MISS when running the regression test.
 Increasing coverage report would be great way to write a new regression test.

-The ``tests`` directory is structured in a way that each source file has a corresponding test file that starts with ``test_``.
+The `tests <https://github.com/buildtesters/buildtest/tree/devel/tests>`_ directory is structured in a way that each source file has a corresponding test file that starts with ``test_``.
 For instance, if you want to write a test for ``buildtest/utils/command.py``, there will be a corresponding test under ``tests/utils/test_command.py``.

 If you adding a new directory, make sure the name corresponds to one found under